timjogorman/RicherEventDescription/guidelines.md

 and appendix *removed* at the same time. \a. *hysterectomy* OVERLAP *removed* \a. *hysterectomy* OVERLAP *removed*

-In \Last, again, ``at the same time'' is left unmarked.
+In \Last, again, "at the same time" is left unmarked.

 - I met with the patient at 2pm today, and told her I'd *check* in at **the same time tomorrow**. \a. **the same time tomorrow\
 CONTAINS *check*

-\Last shows one of the relatively rare uses of ``at the same time'' as a TIMEX3.
+\Last shows one of the relatively rare uses of "at the same time" as a TIMEX3.
 Here, **the same time tomorrow** is a TIMEX3, which CONTAINS *check*.